-The Super Bowl has a rich history and with this year being the 52nd edition of the big game, it’s a great time for some reflection.
+The Super Bowl has a rich history and with this year being the 54th edition of the big game, it’s a great time for some reflection.
 Football’s biggest game has featured some thrilling finishes, great performances and its fair share of blowouts too.
-Here is a look at our top 13 championship games during the event’s 50-plus year run.
+Here is a look at my top 13 championship games during the event’s 50-plus year run.

 13) San Francisco 49ers 26, Cincinnati Bengals 21

 After putting up a 20 to 0 halftime lead the 49ers held their breath as the Bengals scored 21 second half points.
 Quarterback Kenny Anderson was 25 of 34 with two passing touchdowns and one rushing touchdown.
 But it wasn’t enough as the 49ers Ray Wersching completed four field goals in the 49ers first Super Bowl win.
 The game marked the first time in Super Bowl history that the losing team out gained the winners in yardage (356 to 275.)

 12) Baltimore Colts 16, Dallas Cowboys 13

 Orange Bowl, Miami, FL